igorkrosh/golang-practice-with-solutions/tasks_en.md

 2. Use switch to handle the day of the week (entered as int from 1 to 7), printing "Weekday" for 1-5 and "Weekend" for 6-7.
 Add default for invalid input.

 3. Implement a for loop that sums all numbers from 1 to N (entered by the user) and prints the sum.
-Use range to iterate over a slice of numbers.

 ## 3. Functions